musella/musella.github.io/_posts/2018-11-27-poincare-embedding-amazon.markdown

 An **implementation** of the algorithm described in the paper is available in the [**gensim**](https://radimrehurek.com/gensim) package, and it is very simple to use.
-I therefore decided to try it out on a dataset that was not considered by the paper.
+I tried it out on a dataset that was not considered by the paper.

 The [SNAP](https://snap.stanford.edu/data) project at Stanford maintains a very nice collection of graph data.
-For the first experiment, I wanted to work on a dataset for which ground-truth communities were available.
+For this experiment, I wanted to work on a dataset for which ground-truth communities were available.
 I chose in particular the [Amazon co-purchasing network](https://snap.stanford.edu/data/com-Amazon.html).
 The dataset contains roughly 300k nodes and about 1M connections.

-The code that I used for this experiment is available on my [github](https://github.com/musella/poincare_embedding) repository, and it is organized in three notebooks: one for data preparation, one for training, and a third to inspect the trained embedding.
+The code that I used available on my [github](https://github.com/musella/poincare_embedding) repository, and it is organized in three notebooks: one for data preparation, one for training, and a third to inspect the trained embedding.

 #### Data

-The required work for data preparation is minimal, since the dataset has been already aggregated and formatted by the SNAP team.
+The work required for data preparation is minimal, since the dataset has been already aggregated and formatted by the SNAP team.
 The only required action was to convert the data into the format required by the `gensim.poincare` classes.
 In particular the package expected the graph edges to be encoded as a tab-separated file: each line encodes an edge